LogoLogo

 (Note: Although these are called "price" requests in the code, you can request any kind of data from the optimistic oracle.
 If it's helpful, you can mentally replace "price" with "data" when you see it in the code and documentation.)

 In addition, an event-based price request cannot expire early and automatically returns the requester's reward in the event of a dispute.
 By participating in the contract, users are issued long and short position tokens, which, when held, provide exposure to the prediction market.
-This contract's logic is a streamlined version of the LongShortPair with an event-based pricing request.
+This contract's logic is a streamlined version of the with an event-based pricing request.

 Development environment and tests